Schuyler Fisk: Me and My Brother

 Fisk; Carl Anderson, another singer-songwriter; and Sam Wilson, who had previously toured as part of Sons of Bill; formed The Restless Hearts.
 After an initial tour, the band changed their name to Me and My Brother.
 Their first single was called "Restless Heart".

-Personal life

-On May 26, 2012, Fisk married her boyfriend, Chapman Bullock, an artist, in Charlottesville, Virginia.

 Other pursuits

 She graduated from the College of Arts & Sciences at the University of Virginia in 2006.